-people I send out to film for me.
+JET What you see in the film is three kinds of footage.
+There's the archive footage, most of it from pre-2001.
+There's my own footage.
+And there's the footage from people I send out to film for me.
 Intentionally, they don't real problem comes at the moment of transition.
 That's look the same.
-But all of the original footage-everything that I and the people who shoot for me film is completely static.
-That's one of the ways I install visual calmness era of anticolonial struggle in the 1960s, but they were in a very confused or complicated situation.
+But all of the original footage-everything that I and the people who shoot for me film is completein a very confused or complicated situation.
 My shots are always fixed, including all the footage you see inside the rowdy national conference, for example.
 Which makes deciding where you're going to put the camera a very complicated decision.

 KE How do you know where to position your cameras within the ANC National Conference?

 JET It's basically about the configuration of the room.
 Before the conference started, I saw where the signs were, so I knew, for example, that the Limpopo delegation was in the back.
 I put one camera there because I knew most of the Zuma supporters were going to be in that area.
-One That process of internal breakdown, brothers becoming camera just filmed that.
-I knew where all of my characters enemies, it applies to Egypt, Congo, Algeria, Senegal, were, so one camera was moving around the room to keep Ghana, each of these countries-after independence, that track of them.
-I had the third camera right in the centre of moment of transition led to an internal power struggle the passageway, where the different delegations were and within the party itself. it was positioned in an angle that could capture everything Just an anecdote.
-With that South Africa film, I'd done happening on the stage.
+One camera just filmed that.
+I knew where all of my characters were, so one camera was moving around the room to keep track of them.
+I had the third camera right in the centre moment of transition led to an internal power struggle of the passageway, where the different delegations were, and it was positioned in an angle that could capture everything happening on the stage.
 Voilà.
-And I was running between years of research and interviewed everybody five hundred them and screaming [laughs]. times-everything was in place for me to start filming.
-I told my cameraman, who is German, to come to Joburg and we had decided on twenty-six days of shooting.
-Six
+And I was running between them and screaming [laughs].